jayantasamaddar/quick-reference/aws/databases/RDS+aurora+elasticache/README.md

 ## RDS: Storage Auto Scaling

 - Helps you dynamically increase storage on your RDS DB instance dynamically
-- When RDS detects you are running out of free database storage, it scales automatically
+- When RDS detects you are running out of free database storage, it scales automatically.
+Scales upto 64 TiB for most databases.
 - Avoid manually scaling your database storage.
 - You have to set a **Maximum Storage Threshold** (maximum limit for DB storage)
 - Automatically modify storage if: